HeathBrames/Movie-List/README.md

 # Movie-List
 This is my first 'application' using React.js.
-Add movies to a list.
+It lets you add movies to a list.

 It has no real use.

-Absolute beginner level project to get practice with state management, context api, and react in general.
+***Absolute beginner level project to get practice with state management, context api, and react in general.***